bookmoons/cashshufflejs/doc/protocol.rst

 - Message types are defined with protobuf_.
 - Messages on the wire are preceded by a byte length count represented as an unsigned 32-bit integer in big endian byte order.
-- Encryption of strings uses the UTF-8 encoding without BOM.
+- For encryption strings are encoded to UTF-8 without BOM.

 .. _CashShuffle: https://cashshuffle.com/
 .. _CoinShuffle: http://crypsys.mmci.uni-saarland.de/projects/CoinShuffle/